nicolasebeling/oamc/INSTALL.md

 ```
 uv run examples/1/main.py
 ```
 and so on.

-If you run `main.py` from `examples/1/` instead of the root directory of the repository (the Run button of your IDE will likely do this), you have to replace `./examples/1/` with `./` in all relative file paths.
+Examples are numbered consecutively. `examples/README.md` contains a short description of each.

 Please make sure to not push modified examples (including paths to local files and directories, for example) or reproducible output files to the repository.